Israel rate hikes won't be aggressive, central banker says

 The central bank, he added, doesn't need to move quickly despite a strong economy and employment levels close to pre-pandemic highs since wages are not growing quickly.
 However, policymakers were monitoring wages closely, he said.

-More competition in the economy that aims to reduce the cost of living, was a factor keeping inflation under control, Abir said, while Israel was less impacted by global spikes in energy prices since most of its natural gas supply contracts are on long-tern contracts.
+More competition in the economy that aims to reduce the cost of living was a factor keeping inflation under control, Abir said, while Israel was less impacted by global spikes in energy prices since most of its natural gas supply contracts are on long-term contracts.

 "We haven't had a price shock in electricity that many other countries have suffered," he said.